Cycrus/minimile_vr/README.md

 </div>

-## What is MiniMile VR?
+## What is SlimStep VR?
-MiniMile VR is an answer to the demand for more affordable immersion enhancing VR devices.
+SlimStep VR is an answer to the demand for more affordable immersion enhancing VR devices.
 It is a minimal, low-cost VR treadmill system, which allows for more immersive smooth movement in Steam VR applications than a controller can provide.

 You can mount the system to a wall or another sturdy part of your playspace.
 A rubber rope then connects your waist with the mounting point holding you approximately in space, while a sensor measures how much force you use to walk or run away from the mounting point.
 In addition to a slippery floor - or simply with wearing wool socks - the setup offers a rather immersive walking/running experience.

 The system currently works unidirectional in the forward direction.
 In the current version there is no directional information implemented (left or right motion).

-MiniMile VR is currently under active development.
+SlimStep VR is currently under active development.

 ## Installation
 Installation requires setting up the driver software on your PC and setting up the hardware.